Athletics at the 2008 Summer Olympics – Men's long jump: Qualification

 The qualifying standards were 8.20 m (26.9 ft) (A standard) and 8.05 m (26.41 ft) (B standard).
 Each National Olympic Committee (NOC) was able to enter up to three entrants providing they had met the A qualifying standard in the qualifying period (1 January 2007 to 23 July 2008).
 NOCs were also permitted to enter one athlete providing he had met the B standard in the same qualifying period.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.

 Competition format

 The 2008 competition used the two-round format with divided final introduced in 1952.
 The qualifying round gave each competitor three jumps to achieve a distance of 8.15 metres; if fewer than 12 men did so, the top 12 (including all those tied) would advance.
 The final provided each jumper with three jumps; the top eight jumpers received an additional three jumps for a total of six, with the best to count (qualifying round jumps were not considered for the final).

 Records

-Prior to this competition, the existing world and Olympic records were as follows.
+Prior to this competition, the existing world record, Olympic record, and world leading jump were as follows:

 No new world or Olympic records were set for this event.